Updated on: December 6, 2024

 - I looked for developer tools and customization options.
 Ensuring that a password manager allows for the customization of security settings is crucial.
 Some of these products, like Dashlane and 1Password, provide extensive developer tools, but all are customizable and securely store and input all types of data, from PGP keys and server passwords to credit cards and driver’s license numbers.

 - I looked for user-friendly interfaces.
-The ease of use is important, especially for beginners.
+Lots of people just want a password manager that is secure and easy to use.
 I evaluated each password manager for its simplicity in navigation and the availability of user-friendly apps that work across different platforms.
-I also considered the presence of browser extensions for accurate form-filling.
-For example, 1Password offers both GUI and CLI apps for Linux, providing flexibility in managing your vaults.

 - I evaluated additional features.
-Top-tier password managers offer more than just password storage and autofill functions.
-For example, Dashlane provides a suite of features that extend beyond standard password management, enhancing overall security and convenience.
+Top-tier password managers offer more than just password storage and auto-fill functions.
+For example, Dashlane comes with dark web monitoring, password auditing, a VPN, and more.

 - I evaluated customer service and Linux documentation.
 Reliable customer support is essential for resolving any issues that may arise.
 I assessed the availability and responsiveness of each password manager’s customer service team and searched through their knowledge bases and forums to check for Linux-related materials.
 Every product on this list has helpful information for Linux users.